microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/CoSell.md

 ## Microsoft Partner Onboarding Academy

-Once you've created a transactable offer in the MP, the next step on most partner's journey is to CoSell with Microsoft.
+Once you've created a transactable offer in the Marketplace, the next step on most partner's journey is to CoSell with Microsoft.
+In this section you will learn about the differences between Co-sell Ready and IP Co-sell Eligible.

-### Fundamentals
+### What is Co-sell

-Every MP Solution will have a [Co-Sell Status](https://learn.microsoft.com/en-us/partner-center/co-sell-requirements#co-sell-statuses) that builds on each other:
+Co-selling is any collaborative engagement between Microsoft and its partner ecosystem, including:

-- In-Market:
+- Building demand
-  - Offer is available in MP
-- Co-Sell Ready:
+- Sales planning
-  - Offer meets In-Market requirements AND
-  - Meets all Co-Sell Ready Requirements (TODO: add link to below page))
-- Azure IP co-sell incentive:
-  - Offer meets Co-Sell Ready requirements AND
-  - Eligible for incentives (e.g. MACC)
+- Sharing sales leads
+- Accelerating partner-to-partner empowered selling
+- Delivering marketplace-led commerce

+**Co-sell-ready status** exposes your solutions to Microsoft sales teams.
+Co-selling with Microsoft sales teams and Microsoft partners helps you reach a vast community of Microsoft-managed customers to collaborate on sales opportunities that accelerate your business growth.

+**The Azure IP Co-sell eligibility** allows you to submit co-sell referrals and for your offers to contribute toward customers’ Microsoft Azure Consumption Commitments (MACC).

 ### Co-Sell Ready Requirements